chrismetcalf/GOC-API-Stnd-new-structure/README.md

 ##### 1.1.2 Language
 The `Accept-Language:` header is described by W3C RFC2616 Section 14.4 (http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.4)

-Languages are to be defined by the W3C recomended BCP-47 (http://www.w3.org/International/core/langtags/#bcp47).
+Languages are to be defined by the W3C recommended BCP-47 (http://www.w3.org/International/core/langtags/#bcp47).

 #### 1.2 HTTP Methods
 HTTP Methods are often described in APIs as verbs.
 Verbs refer to standard actions taken on data, those standard verbs are (POST, GET, PUT and DELETE).